theflorianmaas/myBoblight/README.md

 ![](https://raw.githubusercontent.com/theflorianmaas/myBoblight/master/images/myBoblight_bb.png)

-If the number of leds is huge the +5v output on Arduino is not able to supply enought current.
-In this case an external power source is connected in parallel.

 The used remote control is a Sony.
 You can try with different brands changing the brand name and the key codes.
 See the IRremote library for further details.

 - "#define REMOTE_TYPE	SONY"